DevCycleHQ/AI-Prompts-And-Rules/install-prompts/nextjs.md

 1. Check the official documentation
 2. Review the troubleshooting section above
+3. Check Next.js build output for errors
-3. Contact DevCycle support through the dashboard
+4. Contact DevCycle support through the dashboard
-4. Check the GitHub repository for known issues
+5. Check the GitHub repository for known issues